 - Waiving of all late filing and FBAR penalties for US taxpayers living abroad.

 The last change is the most significant.
 Previously, many expats were hesitant to come forward out of fear of the financial ramifications.
 With this change, worries about excessive penalties disappeared!

 In order to file under this program, it must be clear that your lack of filing was non-willful—meaning, you honestly had no idea you were supposed to file (and many expats are legitimately in this position).
 You need to sign a statement certifying your innocence.
 While it may seem like a no-brainer to sign that document, it’s important that you are being truthful.

 With the advent of FATCA, Foreign Account Tax Compliance Act, the IRS is receiving information on your foreign account activity from your bank.
 If there are any shady dealings, it will more than likely come to the surface through FATCA.
 If you think you may not qualify due to this restriction, you should consult a tax attorney because the other IRS amnesty program, the Offshore Voluntary Disclosure Program (OVDP), ended September 28, 2018.

-If you want to take advantage of the Streamlined Filing Procedures, we encourage you to act quickly.
+If you want to take advantage of the foreign Streamlined Filing Procedures, we encourage you to act quickly.
 The IRS is lenient toward those who come forward voluntarily, but if they notice your non-compliance before you have taken action, they are much less sympathetic.
 The IRS closure of the Offshore Voluntary Disclosure Program could signal an era of IRS leniency is coming to an end and the Streamlined Filing Procedures may close at any time.

 So, you’ve determined that you qualify for the Streamlined Foreign Offshore Procedures.
 What’s next?
 Below is an outline of each step you need to take in order to file under this program.